 The Canvas for Social Economy adopts the oak tree as an overarching metaphor that reinforces a new narrative about economic ecosystems while guiding the coherent development of the project.
 The use of strong concepts and metaphors is a common trait in most projects that originates from the culture of design.

-When each is activity is assimilated to a living organism, the automatic association with the competitive, warlike, sometime dualistic, often mechanistic terminology of mainstream economy is challenged by a more inspiring narrative that is coherent with the spirit of most if not all social economy projects and activities.
+The competitive, warlike, sometime dualistic, often mechanistic terminology of mainstream economy is challenged here by a narrative that is coherent with the spirit of most if not all social economy projects and activities, that tend to see their work more as a living organism than a link in a value chain.

-The colour coding, taken from the shades of colour of a leaf, reinforces the concept while effectively helping to focus the efforts on reinforcing the “tree”.
+The colour coding, taken from the shades of colour of a leaf, reinforces the concept and gives indication of the status of each dimension.

 Ready to use?